Cooks Hill

 Cooks Hill features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households constitute 49.4% of all households, including 14.3% couples with children, 25.2% couples without children, and 8.5% single parent families.
-Non-family households comprise the remaining 50.6%, with lone person households at 37.1% and group households comprising 13.7%.
-The median household size is 2.0 people, smaller than the Rest of NSW average of 2.4.
+Family households comprise 49.4% of all households, including 14.3% couples with children, 25.2% couples without children, and 8.5% single parent families.
+Non-family households make up the remaining 50.6%, with lone person households at 37.1% and group households comprising 13.7%.
+The median household size is 2.0 people, which is smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households